-Layout advice, L-shape kitchen with island
+Layout advise, L-shape kitchen with island

-What is the difference between an L shaped kitchen and a U shaped kitchen?
+What is the difference between an L-shaped kitchen and a U-shaped kitchen?

 If you like your privacy while cooking, a U-shaped layout can deliver it.
 With walls on three sides, this type of kitchen makes it easy for you to feel tucked away.
 Even if your U opens to the rest of the house, the simple addition of pocket doors can give you the option to close off the room whenever you'd like.
 U-shaped kitchens usually provide a good amount of storage since you can position cabinets along all three walls.
 Make sure to use a good organization system for the corner cabinets!